TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 // Chapter content goes here

 = Polymorphism
+== Classification has always been about _shape_ and _behvaiour_ anyway

 Functions are our way, to interact with the elements of a type, and one can define functions in one of the two following ways:
 + Define an output for every single element.
-+ Consider the general shape and behaviour of elements, and how they interact with other simple functions, then  build more complex function with that information.
++ Consider the general behaviour of elements, that is, the functions are defined on them and how one combine simpler functions defined on an element to define more complicated ones.

-Up until the chapter about lists, we saw how to define functions from a given type, to another given type, for example:
+And we have seen how to define functions from a given type to another given type using the above ideas, for example:

 *`nand`* is a function that accepts 2 *`Bool`* values, and checks if it at least one of them is *`False`*.
 We will show two ways to write this function.

-The first is too look at the possible inputs and define the outputs directly:
+The first is too
+look at the possible inputs and define the outputs directly:
 ```
 nand :: Bool -> Bool -> Bool
 nand False _    = True
 nand True True  = False
 nand True False = True
 ```

 The other way is to define the function in terms of other functions and how the elements of the type *`Bool`* behave
 ```